Which Introductory Course Should I Take?

 Summary of the Courses

-Students who have done well in 0111 and wish to accelerate their pace into CS can do an additional 4-5 medium-size assignments to go directly into 0200 for their second semester.
+Students who wish to go from 0111 into the CS concentration can do an additional 4-5 medium-size assignments to prepare for CSCI 0200.
 The assignments are handed out as soon as 0111 covers the corresponding material, but they are not due until sometime during the following break (winter or summer).
-This allows students to complete 0111 before deciding whether to bridge to 200, while also providing the opportunity to complete the assignments during the regular semester.
+This allows students to complete 0111 before deciding whether to bridge to 0200, while also providing the opportunity to complete the assignments during the regular semester.

 Here is a sample lecture from CS0111.